silasfrancis/eks-platform-petclinic/docs/CONTRIBUTING.md

 ---

-## Adding a New Microservice
+## Adapting This Platform For Your Own Services

+If you're reusing this platform to run a different set of microservices, the same policy-as-data patterns used for PetClinic apply:

 1. Add a service entry to `k8s/policies/values.yaml` under `clusterPolicy.services` — this generates the NetworkPolicy allow rules automatically.

-2. Create per-service values file:
+2. Create per-service values files:
    ```
    k8s/microservice/values/env/dev/<service>.yaml
    k8s/microservice/values/env/main/<service>.yaml